infra-lake/octopus/docs/README.md

 ![basic](./lifecycle-basic.png)

 The `plugin config` step sets the plugin helpers and load the plugin environmment variables, this step is most relevant for plugin developers.
-After that Octopus trigger the `plugin run` step that runs the [basic plugin run-lifecycle](#basic-plugin-run-lifecycle) steps.
+After that Octopus trigger the `plugin run` step that runs the [basic plugin run lifecycle](#basic-plugin-run-step-lifecycle) steps.

 #### Basic Plugin Run Step Lifecycle